Codecademy/docs/content/matplotlib/concepts/pyplot/terms/subplots/subplots.md

 ---
 Title: '.subplots()'
-Description: Adds a given number of subplots to a matplotlib figure.
+Description: 'Adds a given number of subplots to a matplotlib figure.'
 Subjects:
   -  'Data Science'
   -  'Data Visualization'